nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-06-25-number_of_employees.md

 According to the Small Business Administration (SBA), **a small business has fewer than 500 employees**.

 This definition applies to a wide range of industries, including retail, manufacturing, construction, and professional services.

+## What is the average number of employees in a small business?

 Let's have a look at how the number of employees compares in small businesses arcoss various industries...